 Testing for Lead in Drinking Water Program

-- 433, or 95% of locations, meet or exceed the AAPS standard, testing at 5ppb or below,
+- 1,307, or 91.66% of locations, met or exceed the AAPS standard, testing at 5ppb or below,

-- an additional 18 locations or 4%, test below the EPA action level of 15ppb for municipal public water sources and,
+- an additional 85 locations or 5.96%, test below the EPA action level of 15ppb for municipal public water sources and,

-- at 5 locations, or 1% of the 456 locations tested, water samples flagged above the AAPS and EPA action level.
+- at 34 locations, or 2.38% of the 1,426 locations tested, water samples flagged above the AAPS and EPA action level.

 As a reminder, additional steps we are currently taking to ensure the lowest possible levels of lead in our AAPS school drinking water include:

-- Filtered water bottle filling stationsare now installed in all our AAPS schools and we encourage students and staff to use these locations to obtain water for consumption.
+- Filtered water bottle filling stationsare now installed in all our AAPS schools, and we encourage students and staff to use these locations to obtain water for consumption.

 - Continue the flushing of all water systems following school breaks, such as summer, Thanksgiving, winter break, and spring break.

-In the Ann Arbor Public Schools, we are committed to the health and well being of all our children and staff, and to the important work of preventing and addressing levels of lead in school drinking water.
+In the Ann Arbor Public Schools, we are committed to the health and well-being of all our children and staff and to the important work of preventing and addressing levels of lead in school drinking water.
 We look forward to maintaining our position as a leading school district in the state and across the country on this very critical issue of student health and safety.